toonnix-github/DanHarem/userstory.md

 - `degradeWeapon` reduces durability when an attack occurs.
 - `weaponDamage` factors durability into the damage calculation.
 - `updateEquipmentUI` updates slot text and status classes in real time.

+### User Story 20a Notes
+Implemented Fireball casting for the Mage.
+A new **Fireball** button appears in combat controls when it's the player's turn.
+The button becomes disabled if the hero has less than 10 MP.
+Casting the spell reduces MP immediately and damages the target using `MAG` plus a small base value.
+The existing attack action remains for weapon strikes.
+Added unit tests covering mana consumption, button state, and insufficient mana handling.